Classification of quotient bundles on the Fargues-Fontaine curve: Introduction

 \subsection{Acknowledgments}

-The major part of this study was done at the Oberwolfach Workshop on Arithmetic of Shimura varieties.
+The major part of this study was done at the Oberwolfach workshop on the arithmetic of Shimura varieties.
 The author would like to thank the organizers of the workshop for creating such a wonderful academic environment.
+The author also would like to sincerely thank David Hansen for a stimulating discussion about the problem, and the anonymous referee for their valuable suggestions which greatly helped in improving and clarifying the manuscript.